Skip to Content

 My roast Bombay potatoes are a dish that I cook when I can be bothered to serve Indian food with something other than rice and naan bread.

-They have made cameo appearances alongside my roast spiced chicken legs (pictured below) and tandoori lamb chops (pictured above) as well as my Nargis kebabs on my site.
+They have made cameo appearances alongside my roast spiced chicken legs (pictured below) and tandoori lamb chops (pictured above), as well as the Nargis kebabs and mango chutney pork chops on my site.

-But they are also awesome alongside a wet curry like a chicken pathia, garlic chilli chicken or lamb madras.
+But they are also awesome alongside a wet curry like a chicken pathia, chicken cafreal, garlic chilli chicken or lamb madras.
+They are also wonderful with my baked mango chutney chicken breast recipe.

 I also think that Bombay potatoes make a great side dish for dahl recipes like this mung dahl.